MicrosoftDocs/power-automate-docs/articles/desktop-flows/how-to/add-images-email-messages.md

 # Add images to email messages

+Sending emails that contain images is common in many business procedures.
 Power Automate Desktop enables users to include images in their emails by attaching them or embedding them to the email body.

 ## Attach images to email messages